-- 1. To approve the Company's Annual Report & Financial Statements for the year ended 31 December 2021 (together with the reports of the Directors and Auditor thereon). - 2.
-To approve the Report on Directors' Remuneration for the year ended 31 December 2021. - 3.
-To elect Mr Charles Cade as a Director of the Company. - 4.
-To re-elect Mr Arthur Copple as a Director of the Company. - 5.
-To re-elect Dr Lesley Sherratt as a Director of the Company. - 6.
-To re-elect Mr Richard Wyatt as a Director of the Company. - 7.
-To re-elect Dr Shefaly Yogendra as a Director of the Company. - 8.
-To re-appoint BDO LLP as the Auditor to the Company, to hold office from the conclusion of this meeting until the conclusion of the next meeting at which financial statements are laid before the Company. - 9.
-To authorise the Audit and Risk Committee to determine the remuneration of the Auditor. - 10.
-That, each of the ordinary shares of 25 pence each in the capital of the Company in issue be subdivided into 5 ordinary shares of 5 pence each (the "New Ordinary Shares"), each having the rights and being subject to the restrictions and obligations set out in the articles of association of the Company from time to time in force, such subdivision to be conditional on, and to take effect from, admission of the New Ordinary Shares to the premium segment of the Official List of the Financial Conduct Authority and to trading on the premium segment of the London Stock Exchange main market. - 11.
-That, in substitution of all existing authorities, the Directors be and are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 (the "Companies Act") to allot shares in the Company or grant rights to subscribe for or to convert any security into shares in the Company ('Rights') up to an aggregate maximum nominal amount of £1,671,819, being 10% of the issued share capital of the Company as at the date of this Notice and representing 6,687,276 ordinary shares in the capital of the Company (or if changed, the number representing 10% of the issued share capital of the Company at the date at which this resolution is passed), such authority to expire at the conclusion of the AGM of the Company to be held in 2023 (unless previously renewed, varied, revoked or extended by the Company in general meeting), save that the Company may, before such expiry, make offers or agreements which would or might require ordinary shares to be allotted after such expiry, and the Directors may allot ordinary shares in pursuance of such offers or agreements as if the authority conferred by this resolution had not expired.
+- 1. To approve the Company's Annual Report & Financial Statements for the year ended 31 December 2022 (together with the reports of the Directors and Auditor thereon). - 2.
+To approve the Report on Directors' Remuneration for the year ended 31 December 2022. - 3.
+To approve the Company's Remuneration Policy. - 4.
+To elect Mrs Carolyn Sims as a Director of the Company. - 5.
+To re-elect Mr Charles Cade as a Director of the Company. - 6.
+To re-elect Dr Lesley Sherratt as a Director of the Company. - 7.
+To re-elect Mr Richard Wyatt as a Director of the Company. - 8.
+To re-elect Dr Shefaly Yogendra as a Director of the Company. - 9.
+To re-appoint BDO LLP as the Auditor to the Company, to hold office from the conclusion of this meeting until the conclusion of the next meeting at which financial statements are laid before the Company. - 10.
+To authorise the Audit and Risk Committee to determine the remuneration of the Auditor. - 11.To approve the Company's dividend policy, authorising the Directors of the Company to declare and pay all dividends of the Company as interim dividends, and for the last dividend referable to a financial year not to be categorised as a final dividend that is subject to shareholder approval. - 12.
+That, in substitution of all existing authorities, the Directors be and are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 (the "Companies Act") to allot shares in the Company or grant rights to subscribe for or to convert any security into shares in the Company ('Rights') up to an aggregate maximum nominal amount of £1,671,819, being 10% of the issued share capital of the Company as at the date of this Notice and representing 33,436,383 ordinary shares in the capital of the Company (or if changed, the number representing 10% of the issued share capital of the Company at the date at which this resolution is passed), such authority to expire at the conclusion of the AGM of the Company to be held in 2024 (unless previously renewed, varied, revoked or extended by the Company in general meeting), save that the Company may, before such expiry, make offers or agreements which would or might require ordinary shares to be allotted after such expiry, and the Directors may allot ordinary shares in pursuance of such offers or agreements as if the authority conferred by this resolution had not expired.